 Topic 7: Proactive Over Reactive.
 A mindset to improved mental health outcomes

 Topic 12: Nutrition

 Topic 13: Exercise

-Participants also receive a copy of the Blueprint Resource Book, a one stop shop in the palm of your hand that will be your guide to improved mental health outcomes.
+If selected participants also receive a copy of the Mental Health Matters Awareness Campaign Resource Book, a one stop shop in the palm of your hand that will be your guide to improved mental health outcomes.

 • Employees will be selected to undertake accredited mental health training.
 This training will provide the awareness, education, tools and confidence to become a Workplace Champion.
 Each workplace Champion will receive a pack containing a support network tool kit, WPC sticker (to be used to identify themselves) and role outline and responsibilities.